asinck/linkedList/README.md

 Node has an Item and a reference to the next node, and the following methods:
 - Node, the constructor,
 - setData and setNext, set methods,
-- getData and getNext, get methods,
+- getData and getNext, get methods, and
 - toString, returns a string representation of the Node.